 If you can't see your Course Menu in your course, you may have expanded the content area and collapsed the Course Menu.
-Check for a right pointing arrow in the area where the Course Menu should be.
+Hover your mouse at the left edge of the screen and check for a right pointing arrow in the area where the Course Menu should be.
 If you click it, it will expand the Course Menu area and make it visible again.

 Courses are backed up once a week, and archives are kept for only two weeks.

 It is recommended that you archive your course more frequently, and as a precaution before major edits and at the end of semesters.

 1. Make sure the Edit Mode switch is “On” (this will display all content areas of the course, even those which are unavailable or have no material in them).